gvwilson/thirdbit/src/fiction/iffy/index.md

 *Doctor Johel nodded a fractional concession.
 "We acted prematurely.
-We will engage in a further attempt at consensus."
+We will participate in a further attempt at consensus."
 She turned back to Iffy.
 Silver traces of tech rippled across her face.
 "Tell Johnson Wales we are watching.